lustan3216/json-history/README.md

 A plugin can `redo`, `undo` deep nested JSON.
 **Vue** or **React** friendly.

+The source code still messy but works fine.
+Will refactor when I have time.

 #### Including [jsondiffpatch](https://github.com/benjamine/jsondiffpatch) but without the formatter.

 ### Options